A PHP Developer in The JavaScript World

 $ nodemon --watch dev/server/server.js dev/server/server.js

-.
-After saving the file we should see a miracle: the browser updates the page itself.
+Now after editing the index.jade file we should see a miracle: the browser updates the page itself and the edit is there.

 grunt prod

-Then let's analyze the procedure of generating the production distribution.
+Next we have a procedure of generating the production build.

 $ grunt prod